All articles

 According to aggregated 2025 event-industry benchmarks cited across trade press, roughly 74.5% of event planners run hybrid formats and 63% are increasing virtual investment.
 No single primary-research survey covers this full population, so the number should be read as a directional aggregator signal rather than a hard measurement.

-Sources: Splash, Markletic, Bizzabo, Grand View Research.
+Sources: Splash, Bizzabo, Grand View Research.

 Event Technology and AI Adoption